Too Much Info About Your Ex on Facebook

 Oversharing about your date on Facebook

 You’re out on a first date and it’s going great.
-Better than any first date you’ve had in memory.
-Your friends would be so happy for you if they knew or could hear/see you now.
-And wouldn’t it be nice to show that one classmate who ignored you in high school that you’re now living an exciting life, filled with expensive restaurants and romantic gestures, and he or she really missed out by not going to prom with you?
+Better than any first date you’ve had possibly ever.
+Your friends would be so happy for you if they could see you right now.
+And wouldn’t it be nice to show that one classmate who ignored you in high school that you’re now living an exciting life, filled with expensive restaurants and romantic gestures, and they missed out by not going to prom with you?

 To show everyone on Facebook how desirable you are, you decide to post a few details of your date.
 What your date was wearing.
 Where you went.
 How the movie was.
 You end up posting every single moment, step-by-step, until it’s like everyone reading your updates was on the date with you.